ABOUT THE CADDO LAKE PHOTOGRAPHY WORKSHOP

 EFFORT LEVEL: Easy to Moderate

-When photographing from shore, our selected photo locations are conveniently located just a 5-minute walk from the parking area, allowing easy access to stunning views of Caddo Lake.
+When photographing from shore, our selected photo locations are conveniently located just a 5-minute walk from the parking area, allowing easy access to stunning views of the cypress swamp.

-The kayaking sessions are easy to moderate, with relaxed, 1-2 hour paddles through the cypress swamp.
+The kayaking sessions are easy to moderate, with relaxed, 1-3 hour paddles through the bayou.
 Participants will be required to handle their own kayaks, but we will assist with launching and bring everyone together for a smooth experience.
 A bit of physical independence will be needed to get in and out of the kayak, but this will be a low-stress part of the workshop.

-KAYAKING SESSIONS: Our Caddo Lake workshop dedicates 1.5 days to photographing the lake's stunning beauty from a unique vantage point: kayaks.
-We'll embark on relaxed 1-2 hour paddles, allowing you to explore at your own pace, discover perfect compositions, and connect deeply with the tranquil surroundings.
-These kayaking sessions grant access to secluded areas of Caddo Lake—hidden gems that are unreachable by any other means.
+KAYAKING SESSIONS: Our Caddo Lake workshop dedicates 1.5 days to photographing the swamp's stunning beauty from a unique vantage point: kayaks.
+We'll embark on relaxed 1-3 hour paddles, allowing you to explore at your own pace, discover perfect compositions, and connect deeply with the tranquil surroundings.
+These kayaking sessions grant access to secluded areas, hidden gems that are unreachable by any other means.
 To ensure an enjoyable experience on the water, we recommend planning your beverage intake accordingly.

 We'll provide radios, so you can stay in contact with Andy and fellow participants throughout the sessions.